DoreenRiepel/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true

 ---
-<span style="color:--color-accent; font-weight:bold">I am starting as tenure-track faculty at [CISPA](https://career.cispa.de/phd.html) (Germany) in December and will have open PhD and PostDoc positions.
+<span style="color:lightColor; font-weight:bold">I am starting as tenure-track faculty at [CISPA](https://career.cispa.de/phd.html) (Germany) in December and will have open PhD and PostDoc positions.
 Reach out to me if you are interested.</span>

 Currently, I am a postdoctoral researcher at UC San Diego working with [Mihir Bellare](https://cseweb.ucsd.edu/~mihir/index.html).
 My research focuses on the foundations of applied cryptography and in particular on provable security.
 I contribute to analyzing real-world cryptographic schemes to improve their theoretical security guarantees.
 Additionally, I design new schemes and protocols for practice, which often requires the formalization of new or stronger security models.